Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-autocomplete.md

 ##### Configuration parameters:

 - **speechToTextComponent** – The component that renders the voice search button.
-- **speechToTextEnabled** – A flag to enable or disable the voice search feature.
+- **speechToTextEnabled** – A flag to enable the voice search feature, disabled by default

 The voice search button will be injected adjacent to the search input field, positioned as an overlay on the right end of the input.